stevensmiley1989/Full_Loop_YOLO/README.md

 Darknet should be installed from (https://github.com/AlexeyAB/darknet).

-Change your DEFAULT_SETTINGS path to point to your installed Darknet path for use.
+Change your DEFAULT_SETTINGS path (located at libs/DEFAULT_SETTINGS.py) to point to your installed Darknet path for use.

 Ensure you put the yolov4-tiny.conv.29 weights in your Darknet path.
 You can get these weights from: https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v4_pre/yolov4-tiny.conv.29